Collaborate on a shared Pages document on iPad

 Note: If you don’t want to associate another email address with your Apple ID, you could instead ask the owner of the shared document to invite you again using an email address or phone number that’s already associated with your Apple ID.

-The document opens based on the following:
+The document opens based on the following factors:

 Collaborate on a shared document